Strongly Compact Strong Trajectory Attractors for Evolutionary Systems and their Applications: Evolutionary System

 \section{Evolutionary System}

 Now we briefly recall the basic definitions on evolutionary systems.
 See \cite{C09, CL09, CL14} for details.
-An important property obtained in these references is formulated as a definition (see Definition \ref{d:stas}) for our later purpose.
+An important property obtained in these references is formulated as a definition (see Definition \ref{d:stas}) for the purpose of this paper.
 We also recall a criterion of the asymptotical compactness for evolutionary systems developed in \cite{CF06, C09, CL09, CL14}.